hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 from cv_bridge import CvBridge, CvBridgeError from sensor_msgs.msg import Image
 ```
+The (ROS sensor message)[http://wiki.ros.org/sensor_msgs] are a standardized series of messages that used for communication between publisher and subscriber, and here to publish image data, we are using
 Then take a look at the `main()` function, the ROS node is initialized:
 ```
 rospy.init_node('camera_node',anonymous=False)